Troubleshooting

 Common Errors

-| Error | What It Means | What to Do |
+| Error | What it means | What to do |

 |---|---|---|

-| 401 / 403 | Your IP isn't in the allowlist | Check your current public IP, open a Discord ticket with the correct one |
+| 401 / 403 | Your IP is not in the allowlist | Check your current public IP, then submit a request with the correct address (or message your account contact) |

-| 429 | Rate limit exceeded | Back off (exponential), lower request frequency, or upgrade tier |
+| 429 | Rate limit exceeded | Back off exponentially, lower request frequency, or upgrade your tier |

-| Timeout (no response) | Network issue or server maintenance | Try pinging the domain; check #announcements in Discord |
+| Timeout (no response) | Network issue or server maintenance | Try pinging the domain and reach out to your account contact for maintenance status |

-| Connection refused on port 10000 or 8900 | gRPC/WS port blocked or not enabled for your tier | Verify your plan includes gRPC; check that your firewall allows outbound on those ports |
+| Connection refused on port 10000 or 8900 | gRPC or WebSocket is blocked or not enabled for your tier | Verify your plan includes gRPC and confirm your firewall allows outbound access on those ports |

 Before Opening a Ticket